 What’s inbound email marketing?
-Technically, email marketing should never even be considered as outbound, as it’s based on the fact that a person willingly subscribes to be a part of your marketing lists.
+Technically, email marketing should never even be considered outbound, as it’s based on the fact that a person willingly subscribes to be a part of your marketing lists.
 Their contact information is coming into your company, so permission is key.
 Companies often have pop-up windows on their website that suggest subscribing to their newsletter.
 Upon registration, consumers get to tick a box where they allow companies to use their personal information for marketing purposes.

 Is email marketing effective?

 The most important question is, is email marketing worth it?
 Despite the common belief that email marketing is dead, it couldn’t be further from the truth.
-According to Statista, there are currently 3.7 billion email users worldwide, with the number expected to grow up to 4.1 billion during 2021.
-The majority of adults check their email at least once a day, and on average we spend 51 seconds reading each email, while only less than 10 seconds per Instagram post.
+According to Statista, there are currently 3.7 billion email users worldwide, which is expected to grow to 4.1 billion during 2021.
+The majority of adults check their email at least once a day, and on average, we spend 51 seconds reading each email, while only less than 10 seconds per Instagram post.

 Research has shown that people spend almost half of their time working from home on checking through their email, making email marketing one of the easiest ways of reaching relevant audiences.
 In addition to this, there are many other benefits, which are listed below.